Who we are

-We have a vision to care about place and community.
+We have a vision to support thriving places and communities.

-- Our homes to be popular and affordable
+- All our homes to be popular, affordable, well-maintained and energy efficient;

 To support our vision we are active members of the Scottish Federation of Housing Associations (SFHA), Glasgow and West of Scotland forum of Housing Association (GWSF) and Employers in Voluntary Housing (EVH).

 We also strive to uphold and promote our Values: